joshhus/blockchain-sw-25/howto/console-delete-ocp.md

 {:codeblock}

 You may also choose to only delete all of a single type of node within a namespace, for example, by only issuing `kubectl delete ibppeer --all`.

+Note that if you delete your entire project, your smart contract pods will also be deleted.
 {: tip}